-Spain has done one of the best *nationally representative* seroprevalence study thus far.
+Spain has done the best *nationally representative* seroprevalence study thus far, released this week in the Lancet.
 They tested over 60,000 individuals with TWO DIFFERENT types of antibody tests to minimize false positives.

-They estimated that around 5% of the Spanish population had been infected with SARS-CoV-2 by May, with higher levels (up to 14%) in hot spot areas.
+They estimated that around 5% of the Spanish population has been infected with SARS-CoV-2, with higher levels (up to 14%) in hot spot areas.